hmrodrigues99/Master_Thesis/README.md

 ### Task 3) Identification and analysis of Transcription Factors and putative targets of interest within the network

-**Get_TF_Target_Confirmed_Edges.R** #Overlaps the ConnecTF database interactions with network predicted interactions to return commonly ocurrying interactions
+**simple_ConnecTF.R** #Overlaps the ConnecTF database interactions with network predicted interactions to return commonly ocurrying interactions

 **tf_target_information.py** #Summarize information of network TFs and the genes which they interact with